 - Notable people who are working in these realms; and

 - Hot topics and horizon issues that warrant our attention.

 In addition, we will be introducing mechanisms for collaborative education and engagement on topics relevant to the larger mission of sustainable prosperity and justice.
 Because the topics we cover have profound public significance, our strategic goal is to demystify and inspire in ways that are constructive and inclusive.

-In the near future, we will be hosting special projects on topics related to sustainable prosperity and justice that enable purposeful action from users and readers.
+In the near future, we will be hosting special projects on topics related to fixing inequality and promoting sustainable prosperity and justice that enable purposeful action from users and readers.

 The idea for The Murninghan Post was conceived by Bob Massie, a pioneer in the field of corporate sustainability and accountability.
 MurnPost was further developed with Bill Baue, a longtime practitioner in the CSR ecosystem; it also was supported by Ariane Van Buren, an expert in sustainability and stakeholder engagement, and Sonia Hamel, a leader in climate and clean energy policy.
 They wanted to honor Marcy Murninghan’s deep experience and unique ability to spot trends, track multiple strains of interrelated developments, and synthesize diverse ideas.